felangel/bloc/docs/flutterweathertutorial.md

     - assets/
 ```

-?> **Note:** We are going to use custom assets in our project so we include the entire assets directory.
+?> **Note:** We are going to add some assets (icons for weather types) in our app, so we need to include the assets folder in the pubspec.yaml.
+Please go ahead and create an *assets* folder in the root of the project.

 and then install all of our dependencies